Bachelor of Arts, Cultural Anthropology

 Nine credits in cultural studies, psychology, or sociology numbered above 2999 (9)

-Cultural Immersion Experience for Major Students: Students majoring in Sociology who have not lived in a cross-cultural setting different from their own culture(s) are required to study in such a setting for an extended period of time.
+Cultural Immersion Experience for Major Students: Students majoring in Cultural Anthropology who have not lived in a cross-cultural setting different from their own culture(s) are required to study in such a setting for an extended period of time.
 Examples of acceptable experiences are a college-level summer school session or academic-year program at an international school recognized by Northwest Nazarene University.
 Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travel-study programs may be substituted for courses listed in the categories above.
 Prior approval of a travel-study program must be obtained from the chair of the department.
-For more information about approved programs and university procedures for study abroad experiences, visit offcampusopps.nnu.edu.
+For more information about approved programs and University procedures for study abroad experiences, visit offcampusopps.nnu.edu.
 May fulfill a General Education Level IV Cross-Cultural Experience if taken with CLST1004CCC Semester Abroad Intercultural Lab 4.